nimona/go-nimona/README.md

 Package `exchange` is responsible to sending and receiving objects to from peers.

+It is also responsible for relaying objects when a peer is not directly accessible.

 ```go
 type Exchange interface {
     Send(ctx context.Context, object object.Object, p *peer.Peer) error